avdept/cgtrader_elasticsearch/README.md

 ## Description
 This is simple search app using ruby on rails, postgres and elasticsearch made for CGTrader assignment.
 For initial dataset I've used following dataset `https://huggingface.co/datasets/Gustavosta/Stable-Diffusion-Prompts`.
-In order to pull the data into database I've created simple script which can be invoked by simply running `bundle exec rake db:seed` or manually invoking `ImportData.new.call` from rails console.
+In order to pull the data into database I've created simple script which can be invoked by simply running `bundle exec rake db:seed` or manually invoking `ImportData.new.json` or `ImportData.new.network` from rails console.

 ## Installation & Usage